JoinColony/colonyNetwork/docs/_Interface_IReputationMiningCycle.md

 ### `getNInvalidatedHashes`

-Get the number of hashes that have been invalidated this mining cycle
+Get the number of hashes that have been invalidated this mining cycle.